SteelCompendium/data-gen/Draw Steel Rules.md

 For our purposes, a hero’s culture represents people, not a place.
 Yes, you might have grown up in the city of Capital, but your culture is more specific than that.
 One hero’s culture might be House Alvaro, a noble house in Capital where they were raised.
 Another’s culture could be a group or organization that moves around, such as a band of pirates or a secret order of sorcerers sworn to protect books of fell magic.
 It helps to get specific when thinking about your culture, and working with the four aspects of a culture can help you do that: language, environment, organization, and upbringing.

-## CULTURE

-What makes a hero?
-Is their desire to stand up for the innocent and protect others somehow innate?
-Are they born knowing that tyrants must fall?
-Does a higher power instill the idea that sometimes those least deserving of compassion are those who need it most?

-No. A hero’s life experience teaches them right from wrong—and that experience starts with the culture that raised them.

-> (Playtest note: Sample cultures are coming.)

-### CREATING A CULTURE

-A hero’s culture describes the beliefs, customs, values, and way of life held by the community in which they were raised.
-This community provides life experiences that give a character some of their game statistics.
-Even if a hero doesn’t share their culture’s values, those values shaped their early development and way of life.
-In fact, some people become heroes primarily from the rejection of the ways of their culture.

-For our purposes, a hero’s culture represents people, not a place.
-Yes, you might have grown up in the city of Capital, but your culture is more specific than that.
-One hero’s culture might be House Alvaro, a noble house in Capital where they were raised.
-Another’s culture could be a group or organization that moves around, such as a band of pirates or a secret order of sorcerers sworn to protect books of fell magic.
-It helps to get specific when thinking about your culture, and working with the four aspects of a culture can help you do that: language, environment, organization, and upbringing.

 ### USING CULTURE

 Directors can use the rules in this section to build cultures that players can choose for their characters.
 Players can use these rules to build a unique culture or modify an existing culture for their character, working with the Director to find a right place for that culture within the world of the campaign’s world.
 The Vasloria Cultures table provides a cultural breakdown for Vasloria, the game’s medieval European fantasy analog.